 I’ve had a couple of medical conditions in the past and was wondering if I could still be eligible for Critical Illness Cover and if so, would these be excluded if I were to make a claim?

-If you have any pre-existing medical conditions, this means you may or may not get cover (at all or just for that particular condition) or there may be an increase on the premium due to the increased health risk.
+If you have any pre-existing medical conditions, this means you may or may not get cover (at all or just for that particular condition).
+Alternatively, there may be an increase on the premium due to the increased health risk.

 Different insurers vary in the way they look at a pre-existing condition.
 For this reason is it very difficult to determine what will be covered as it highly depends on your past medical history.

-Every application for critical illness insurance is unique, therefore it is definitely worth contacting us if you have any pre-existing conditions to determine what the likely decision from the insurer would be and find out how any pre-existing conditions could affect your policy.
-We can contact all leading critical illness insurers on your behalf and let you know.
+Every application for Critical Illness Insurance is unique and different insurers have different appetites for risk.
+As such, it’s worth popping our us a call if you have any pre-existing conditions so you can speak to one of our expert advisers.
+They will be able to determine what the likely decision from the insurer would be and find out how any pre-existing conditions could affect your policy.

 We started Drewberry because we were tired of being treated like a number and not getting the service we all deserve when it comes to things as important as protecting our health and our finances.
 Below are just a few reasons why it makes sense to talk to us.

 Michael Barrow was absolutely awesome, professional and truly helpful all the way setting up our insurance policy, made it super easy to select the right one.
 Highly recommend him for everyone.
 Thank you so much for your hard work Michael.